 That’s not the only one of Google’s features that businesses should be paying attention to.
 Google is not just the king of search.
 It’s also the king of reviews.

 According to Google, there’s been over 500% growth in searches for “near me” and “can I buy” in recent years.
-The first thing that customers will see is local businesses that can give them what they’re looking for.
+This is huge opportunity for local businesses to capitalize on.

 When customers search for your business on Google, the first thing they will see is your business’s knowledge graph on the right side of their screen.
 Information about your business such as hours of operation and phone number is displayed clearly, along with your business’s overall review rating.